PureStorage-OpenConnect/TestDriveNewStack/README.md

 * 3_createActiveCluster.yaml - Shamelessly stolen from @sdodsley, this will create a synchronous relationship between 2 Flasharrays and protect our volume
 * 4_createSnaps.yaml - Creates a snapshot of our new volume, copies it to a new volume, and then mounts it on our test linux server
 * 5_devSnaps.yaml - Hand this off to your development team and they will be able to refresh data on their own!
 No need to involve a storage admin.
+* 6_createYourVol.yaml - This will allow you to specify your own volume name, size, and mount point.
+Note that this will overwrite existing mounts, so only for demo purposes.

 As you can see, they are simple, self describing, and above all, *functional*.
 We would love to provide you with a Pure Test Drive voucher so you can try these out on your own!